-Siege of storms: D.C. area could see thundery downpours daily through the weekend
+Severe thunderstorm watch for D.C. area until 9 p.m.

+Storms on Monday parked themselves on the north and east side of the Washington Beltway, unloading up to five inches of rain in two hours, sending streams rushing over their banks.
+On Tuesday, storms erupted all over the region, several letting out bursts of winds that toppled trees and damaging lightning bolts.

 Wednesday may mark a third consecutive evening of storminess.
-The National Weather Service has placed the region in a level 2 out of 5 risk zone for severe storms and indicated that it may issue as severe thunderstorm watch.
+The National Weather Service has placed the region in a Level 2 out of 5 risk zone for severe storms and indicated that it may issue as severe thunderstorm watch.

 The heat wave that began Sunday is fueling vigorous late-day storms.
 Until it relents late this weekend, the storms will keep flaring up.
 Like bubbles of water in a heated pan, they’ll be difficult to predict, popping up somewhat haphazardly.
 But every afternoon and evening through at least Saturday, it will be wise to monitor the weather and have a way to receive storm warnings and be able to shelter if you’re outside.